Skip to main content

 Multifamily positive rent payment reporting is a win-win

 Did you know you can help renters establish, maintain, or improve their credit scores?
 When they pay rent on time, their positive rent payments can be reported to the credit bureaus to help build credit.
-This is an important part of our plan to advance greater housing equity.
-Rewarding on-time rent payments could also help improve a property owner’s net operating income by reducing delinquencies and turnover.
+Rewarding on-time rent payments could also help improve a property owner’s net operating income (NOI) by reducing delinquencies and turnover.

 Fannie Mae’s Positive Rent Payment pilot connects property owners of Fannie Mae-financed buildings with fintech providers that can report the positive rent payments of their residents directly to credit bureaus.